macintux/riak-application-guide/modeling.md

 (@namespace) Know thy namespaces.

-    **Bucket types** (introduced in Riak 2.0) offer a way to secure and configure buckets.
-Buckets offer namespaces and configurable request parameters for keys.
-Both are good ways to segregate keys for data modeling.
+    Riak has several levels of namespaces when storing data.

+    Historically, buckets have been what most thought of as Riak's virtual namespaces.

+    The newest level: **bucket types**, introduced in Riak 2.0, which group buckets for configuration and security purposes.

-    However, keys themselves define their own namespaces.
+    Less obviously, keys are their own namespaces.
 If you want a hierarchy for your keys that looks like `sales/customer/month`, you don't need nested buckets: you just need to name your keys appropriately, as discussed in (@keys). `sales` can be your bucket, while each key is prepended with customer name and month.